Internal 1-topoi in 2-topoi: Congruences

 We now turn to the 2-categorical case. \begin{defn} An \defword{internal double category} \footnote{ This terminology is consistent with using ``internal category'' in a 2-category $\CC$ to simply refer to an object of $\CC$ (and ``internal elementary topos'' to refer to a certain kind of object), and using ``internal set'' in a 1-category $\cC$ to refer to an object of $\cC$. } $C$ in a pita 2-category $\CC$ is an internal category in $\abs{\CC}$ such that the morphism $\br{\pi_0,\pi_1} \colon C_1 \to C_0 \times C_0$ is an isofibration.
 We say that $C$ is \defword{groupoidal} if $C_0,C_1,C_2$ are.

 The definition of $C$ being an internal category in $\abs{\CC}$ involves the pullback condition $C_2 \cong C_1 \times_{C_0} \times C_1$ and also involves the object of triples $C_3 = C_2 \times_{C_1} \times C_2$.
 We note that these pullbacks in $\abs{\CC}$ exist and are strict pullbacks in $\CC$, since $\pi_0 \colon C_1 \to C_0$ is an isofibration (being the composite $C_1\tox{\br{\pi_0,\pi_1}}C_0 \times C_0\tox{\pi_0}C_0$ of isofibrations) and $\pi_{01} \colon C_2 \to C_1$ is an isofibration (being a pullback of $\pi_0$). \end{defn} \begin{rmk} The only reason we impose the condition that $\br{\pi_0,\pi_1}$ is an isofibration is so that the relevant pullback squares are in fact bipullbacks, and hence that our notion of internal double category becomes a special case of the obvious ``weak/bicategorical'' version of the same concept (as in \cite[\S1]{street-bicategories-of-stacks}).
-We note in particular that the ``weak'' analogue of an isofibration (which might be called a ``Street isofibration'' following \cite{jonhnstone-fibrations}) is simply an arbitrary morphism.
+We note in particular that the ``weak'' analogue of an isofibration (which might be called a ``Street isofibration'' following \cite{johnstone-fibrations}) is simply an arbitrary morphism.

 In any case, this will not matter very much, since the internal double categories we will actually be considering will satisfy the stronger condition that $\br{\pi_0,\pi_1}$ is a \emph{DOF}.

-Similarly, the assumption that $\CC$ is pita is convenient, but not really necessary (just as one needn't assume that a category $\cC$ has all finite limits in order to consider internal categories in $\cC$).
+Similarly, the assumption in Definition~\ref{defn:int-doub-cat} that $\CC$ is pita is convenient, but not really necessary (just as one needn't assume that a category $\cC$ has all finite limits in order to consider internal categories in $\cC$).

-Finally, we note that we note that we should really call this notion a ``strict internal double category'', and likewise for the other notions introduced in this section, but we will drop the adjective ``strict''. \end{rmk}
+Finally, we note that we should really call this notion a ``strict internal double category'', and likewise for the other notions introduced in this section, but we will drop the adjective ``strict''. \end{rmk}

-We recall that an internal double category $C$ in $\abs{\Cat}$ is a \emph{double category} (see e.g., \cite{kelly-street-elements}), with objects $\Ob C_0$, \emph{horizontal} arrows $\Ob C_1$, \emph{vertical} arrows $\Ar C_0$, and 2-cells (squares) $\Ar C_1$.
+We recall that an internal double category $C$ in $\Cat$ is a \emph{double category} in the usual sense (see e.g., \cite{kelly-street-elements}), with objects $\Ob C_0$, \emph{horizontal} arrows $\Ob C_1$, \emph{vertical} arrows $\Ar C_0$, and 2-cells (squares) $\Ar C_1$.
 The \emph{horizontal category} of $C$ is $C_0$, and we write $\Ob C$ for the \emph{vertical category}.
 The condition that $C$ is groupoidal corresponds to all the vertical arrows being invertible, and all the 2-cells being vertically invertible (i.e., invertible with respect to vertical composition).

 Given a 2-cell $\alpha$ in a double category, we refer to the two horizontal arrows and two vertical arrows forming its horizontal and vertical source and target as its \defword{boundary}.

 Now if $C$ is an internal double category in an arbitrary pita 2-category $\CC$, applying the limit-preserving 2-functors $\CC(A,-) \colon \CC \to \Cat$ gives us double categories $\CC(A,C)$ for each $A \in \CC$.
 We have that $C$ is groupoidal if and only if each $\CC(A,-)$ is.